esilver0/CATT/sslstrip-experiment.md

 Any connection made to a website not on the HSTS preload list is still vulnerable to SSLstrip.

-To prevent against SSLstrip completely, the browser would have to block all non-secure requests (block HTTP).
+To protect against SSLstrip completely, the browser would have to block all HTTP requests.